SMS FAQ

 SMS to Canadian phone numbers

 Effective October 1, 2022, unverified toll-free numbers sending messages to Canadian destinations will have its traffic blocked.
-To unblock the traffic, a verification application needs to be submitted and be in pending or verified status.
+To unblock the traffic, a verification application needs to be submitted and in verified status.

-What do the different application statuses (verified, pending and unverified) mean?
+What do the different application statuses (verified and unverified) mean?

 What happens after I submit the toll-free verification form?